-Children from the Small Isles (Muck, Eigg, Rum and Canna) and Knoydart usually go to Mallaig High School in Mallaig.
+Children from the Small Isles (Muck, Eigg, Rum and Canna) and Knoydart usually go to Mallaig High School on the mainland.
 This is a big step as it means that they have to stay away from home.
 They stay at the Mallaig High School residence during the school week returning home every second weekend.
 Pupils are cared for by a team currently led by Karen MacDonald, who liaises between parents, pupils and the school, and organises activities for pupils outside of school time.
+P7 children enjoy a residential transition week, with opportunities for shorter residential visits. w

 In preparation for this there are number of activities organised between the islands of the Small Isles.
-Throughout their time at Muck Primary they will have numerous opportunities to visit the other islands and the mainland, building up a wider group of friends and experiencing being away from home.
-During the summer term there is a Small Isles Week for P5-P7 pupils, when the children, if numbers allow, stay in the residence, visit the school and take part in a wealth of different activities.
+Throughout their time at Eigg Primary they will have numerous opportunities to visit the other islands and the mainland, building up a wider group of friends and experiencing being away from home.
+During the summer term there is a Small Isles Week for all pupils,